All you need to know about Multi Factor Authentication (MFA)

 Get the Microsoft Authenticator App

-Use of the Microsoft Authenticator app is the recommended way to work with your MFA account prompts and provides the smoothest experience for travelers.
-Refer to our MS Authenticator App article to learn how to download the app and get it set up.
+The Microsoft Authenticator app is the recommended method for MFA, and provides the smoothest experience for travelers.
+Refer to our Microsoft Authenticator App article (go/mfaapp/) to learn how to download and set up the app.

 Here are descriptions of the most common scenarios, along with our MFA setup recommendations for each one.
-Please visit our MFA Verification Methods article for additional details about specific options and how they work.
+Please visit our MFA Verification Methods article for specific details about all available options and how they work.

-Scenario A: I have a Smartphone -- and I travel internationally and/or travel in areas without cellular coverage.
+Scenario B: I have a Smartphone, and I travel internationally and/or travel in areas without cellular coverage.

 • Choose Microsoft's Authenticator app with a code.